onstage2426/fuzor/README.md

 Fuzor is a dependency-free full-text search library for PHP.
 It tokenises your documents, stores an inverted index in a single SQLite file, and scores results with Okapi BM25 — no external services required.

 - BM25 ranked search with fuzzy and boolean modes
+- Faceted search — filter by attribute values and compute per-value counts
 - Search-as-you-type prefix matching
 - Stopword filtering and Snowball stemming for 62 languages
 - Snippet extraction and result highlighting